Union State: Developments

 Shortly after its inauguration, both member states seemed to have lost their enthusiasm for the Union, with first Russia, and then Belarus, restoring customs controls along their common border in 2001, effectively suspending the customs union until it was restored in 2010.
 Plans had also been set in motion to implement a common currency across the Union, but these have been postponed several times.

 On 16 November 2010, it was announced by the Union State website that the Constitutional Act was 99% ready.

 Common currency

 Belarusian President Alexander Lukashenko promised to introduce a common currency on 1 January 2004.
 The currency was not introduced, and the plan was pushed back by one year.
 On 1 January 2005, the Union State again failed to introduce a common currency, and it was again postponed by one year, which, in 2006, happened once again.
 During a press-conference in Minsk on 2 February 2006, Pyotr Prokopovich, chief of the National Bank of Belarus, announced that a "common currency might be introduced in 2007".
 This, however, failed to occur in 2007.
-The National Bank of the Republic of Belarus announced that, starting in 2008, the Belarusian rubel would be tied to the United States dollar instead of the Russian rouble.
+The National Bank of the Republic of Belarus announced that, starting in 2008, the Belarusian ruble would be pegged to the United States dollar instead of the Russian ruble.